jamesETF/ethicalfrenchienew/content/blog/french-bulldog-care-13-best-dog-food-brands.md

 fragment = "blog"
 page_type = "blog"
-summary = "Best Food Brands for French Bulldogs that will keep your Frenchie healthy and thriving." title = "The Best Food For a French Bulldog : Our 2019 Edition" [asset] image = "/images/French-bulldog-dog-food.jpg" [sidebar]
+summary = "Best Food Brands for French Bulldogs that will keep your Frenchie healthy and thriving." title = "Best Food For a French Bulldog - Our 2019 Guide" [asset] image = "/images/French-bulldog-dog-food.jpg" [sidebar]